Habeeb142/VLearn/README.md

     Image Identifier Tab

 ## Question and Answer Tab
+This Tab allows user to input some copied text or snap a page while our AI extracts text from the image and send sto another AI port to generate Question for user.
+The question alongside answers would be validated by the APP to give score to the user

 ## Fill The Gaps Tab
 Fill in the gap tab accept two different kind of data source.